realTristan/bettercache/README.md

 // Return the cache current size (int) func (cache *Cache) GetCurrentSize() int {}

+// The Flush function locks the mutex before calling
+// the flushToFile function.
+Once the function has been
+// called and the Flush function returns, the mutex is unlocked

+// The Flush function is used to write the cache
+// data to a BetterCache file
+//
+/* Paramters: */
+/* 	path: string { "The path to the BetterCache file" } */
+func (cache *Cache) Flush(path string) {}

 // The GetPreviousQueries function is used to return the
 // slice of values for a previous query